e-Assessment Scheme 2019 of Income Tax

 FAQs

-Whether the TP assessment will also be falling under the scope of E Proceedings?
+Whether the Transfer Pricing assessment also fall under the scope of Faceless Proceedings?

 In terms of Notification No. 62/2019 dated 12th September 2019, the provisions of section 92CA shall apply to the assessment made in accordance with the E-Assessment Scheme 2019.